Name: Aen Aeswalt

 It was there that his now years-long relationship with Order came in great hand to him, for despite their separate and consuming businesses, Aen was always keen to make time, early or late, to hunt her down with questions.

-Before long, he excelled in every area befitting a knight: an outspoken, legalist lad transformed into a man capable of cripplingly powerful magic… who was also just as peculiarly legalist as he was a boy.
+Before long, he excelled in every area befitting a knight: an outspoken, legalist lad transformed into a man capable of cripplingly powerful magic… who was also just as peculiarly prudish as he was in his boyhood.

-Nearly a hundred years down the line, at the ripe old age of ninety eight, Aen was dubbed by Rayda himself with the knightly title of Justice, in reference to his at times obscene uprightness, balanced and eased with his constant, considerate tenderness toward his fellow man.
+Nearly a half a century down the line, at the ripe old age of ninety eight, Aen was dubbed by Rayda himself with the knightly title of Justice, in reference to his at times obscene uprightness, though balanced and eased with his constant, considerate tenderness toward his fellow man.

 Hobbies and Interests: